No-logging of user activity policy

-At Mullvad, we do not store activity logs of any kind.
+The underlying policy of Mullvad is that we never store any activity logs of any kind.
 We strongly believe in having a minimal data retention policy because we want you to remain anonymous.

 - Our anonymous, numbered accounts